 - I use homemade lamb stock when I have it.
 However, when I don’t, I go for chicken or beef stock.
 Lamb stock is not often available in stores, so chances are that unless you make it yourself, you might have to replace it anyway.
-When using commercial stock make sure it is low sodium, regular sorts might make the dish too salty.
+When using commercial stock, make sure it is low in sodium; regular sorts might make the dish too salty.

 How to make lamb ragu in the slow cooker?